 Our gynecologic cancer program maintains the highest standards in the region, with personalized, compassionate care for patients on their journey from discovery to recovery.

 For more information about our gynecologic cancer services, please call askSARAH at (210) 507-0941.

-We provide cancer care for a variety of gynecologic cancers.
-Our specialists in gynecology care encourage women to visit their doctor at least once a year for a well-woman exam, especially if you are sexually active.
-Early detection of gynecologic cancers can enhance your treatment options as well as improve your chances of survival.
+Our affiliated physicians in gynecologic care offer cutting-edge diagnostic techniques and treatment methods for a variety of complex gynecologic cancers.
+Our specialists encourage women to visit their doctors at least once a year for well-woman exams, especially if you are sexually active.
+Early detection of gynecologic cancer can enhance your treatment options as well as improve your chances of survival.

 Types of gynecologic cancer

 There are several major types of cancer within the female reproductive system, including:

 Ovarian cancer begins in the ovaries.
 The female reproductive system contains two ovaries, one on each side of the uterus.
 The ovaries produce eggs as well as the hormones estrogen and progesterone.